 Bilateral trade and investment relationship

-Switzerland is a significant investor in Australia.
-Switzerland was Australia’s fifth largest source of foreign direct investment (A$23 billion) and sixth largest investor overall (A$49 billion) in 2012.
-Australian total foreign investment in Switzerland amounted to A$27.5 billion in 2012.
+Switzerland was Australia’s eighth-largest source of foreign direct investment ($19 billion) and tenth-largest investor overall ($54.6 billion) in 2014.
+Australian total foreign investment in Switzerland amounted to $41.2 billion in 2014.
 Notable Swiss companies with a base in Australia include Glencore Xstrata (mining), Novartis Pharmaceuticals, Roche, Nestlé, SGS, ABB, Holcim and financial services companies Credit Suisse, Zurich and UBS.

 An Australian Honorary Consulate was established in Zurich in 2012 to consolidate an Australian presence in this significant commercial centre and to support consular and business promotion activities.
 Notable Australian companies in Switzerland are Macquarie Group and biopharmaceutical group CSL Behring.
 Switzerland welcomes FDI in manufacturing, services, and research and development.
 The State Secretariat for Economic Affairs and its Business Location Switzerland are the government bodies charged with facilitating such investment.
 Strict limits on the entry of foreign workers restrict the entry of firms in labour-intensive industries.
 Switzerland offers a high level of protection for all forms of intellectual property.
 Patents, industrial designs and models, trademarks and copyrights are legally recognised in Switzerland.